joebertj/aiops/README.md

 **For the shell/vi professional** who wants AI assistance without abandoning the minimalistic, powerful tools that make operations efficient.

+**🎯 Ideal Test Users:**
+A 23-year terminal veteran is the perfect test user for writing an AI-enhanced terminal - not developers who spent time in advanced IDEs pampered by so much GUI tooling.
+Experienced terminal users understand the real workflow, know what's actually needed, and can identify when AI assistance genuinely enhances rather than complicates the shell experience.

 **🌟 Core Philosophy:**
 - **Zero-Friction AI**: No special syntax - just type naturally
 - **Intelligent Routing**: Automatically detects AI vs Bash intent